 Setting measurements and milestones can help keep your project moving smoothly from start to finish.
 First, define success measures.
 While you may want the work completed in a specific amount of time for the agreed upon budget, there are other ways to define success.
 Make sure the metrics you choose are accessible, relevant, and timely.

-Setting clear milestones a second important step.
-A milestone provides your contractor with a defined target and ensures that they are making consistent progress towards the goals you set.
+Setting clear milestones is a second important step.
+Milestones provide defined targets and ensure can help ensure contractors are making consistent progress towards the goals you set.
 If you want to track milestones, consider using a shared calendar through your internal systems, project management software, or calendar tools such as Google Calendar.

-Rather than reinventing the wheel with each new engagement, develop a standard process for engaging and managing independent contractors.
-A defined process will help hiring mangers adopt a uniform approach to measuring performance.
+Rather than reinventing the wheel with each new engagement, develop a standard process for engaging and managing independent workers.
+A defined process will help hiring managers adopt a uniform approach to measuring performance.
 You’ll also be able to identify your most successful contractors to create a virtual bench of talent that can be leveraged for future opportunities.